 “International Business Cycle and Financial Intermediation”, 2019, Journal of Money, Banking and Credit, with Tamas Csabafi and Ruthira Naraidoo, Volume 51, Issue 8, December, Pages 2293-2303; Published here.

 Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Estimation of Interest Rates in Alternative Frequency Windows using Simulated Data”, reject/revise; Journal of Economic Dynamics and Control.

 Tamas Csabafi, Ceri Davies, Max Gillman, Michal Kejak, “Nominal Interest Rates and Inflation Rate Inversion: Bank Shocks and the Great Recession”, Contemporary Economic Policy.

 “Explaining Real Business Cycles with Human Capital Investment,” Szilard Benk, Tamas Csabafi, Jing Dang, Max Gillman, Michal Kejak; Journal of Human Capital.

 New Papers Under Current Journal Review

-Max Gillman, Emrah Cevik and Sel Dibooglu, 2020, “Nominal Effects on Oil and Gold Prices in Low and High Volatility Markov Switching Regimes”.
+Max Gillman, Emrah Cevik and Sel Dibooglu, 2020, “Monetary Effects on Oil Prices, Gold Prices and USD Exchange Rates with Markov Switching Regimes”; revision resubmitted.

 Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Interest Rates with Optimal Inflation Tax Avoidance”.

 New Papers underway: